myBonzle menu: Add to my places Add picture Add story Add note

 Compared to the rest of Australia, York experiences above average daytime temperatures and numbers of clear days.
 Rainfall is below average and overnight temperatures, wind speed, humidity levels and numbers of cloudy days are average.

 York has a wet and a dry season.
 The wet season in York begins around April and ends around October.
 Over the course of the wet season, York receives around 367.7mm of rain.
 By comparison, in the dry season from November to March, less than 68.2mm of rain falls in total.
 At the height of the wet season in July it rains on average 15.9 days in that one month.
-Indeed, York has experienced as much as 74.7mm in a single April day.
-The wettest month on record is June with 232.9mm of rain falling.
+Indeed, York has experienced as much as 74.7mm in a single April day and as much as 232.9mm in a single month (June).

 Temperatures in the wet season average between 16.8 and 26.1OC during the day and 5.4 and 12OC overnight.
 Temperatures in the dry season average between 28.4 and 34.1OC during the day and 12.4 and 17.1OC at night.

 Weather graphs: Temperature | Rainfall | Rainy days | Clear and cloudy days | Windspeed | Humidity |

 If you're interested in Cities, Towns and Villages then you may also be interested in Suburbs/Regional Areas.